nunchistudio/blacksmith/README.md

+> This repository only contains the public Go APIs used by the Blacksmith platform.

 # Blacksmith

 After a few years we decided to crystallize all of our data engineering best practices into a product, on top of which organizations can layer cloud-assisted data solutions.

-Blacksmith is a multi-cloud platform specifically designed for data engineering teams.
+Blacksmith is a platform specifically designed for data engineering teams.
 It allows you to build reliable data pipelines in a consistent way.
-Whether you are collecting data from HTTP APIs, CRON tasks, or CDC notifications and whether you are loading this data in realtime to third-party services or using a specific schedule to data warehouses.
+Data extraction can happen on HTTP requests, CRON schedules, CDC notifications, and Pub / Sub messages.
+Then, jobs can be created against any kind of destination, such as HTTP APIs or data warehouses.

+The goal of Blacksmith is to address as many pain points as possible engineering teams encounter while working on data solutions.

 Any team that is building — or think about building — a complete data pipeline knows the tremendous amount of work needed to properly accomplish this mission.
 Think